jackzhu727/deep-probability-estimation/examples/cancer_survival/README.md

 # TCGA-LUSC and TCGA-LUAD
-Probability estimation on 5-year survival of non-small cell lung lung cancer patients
+Probability estimation on 5-year survival of non-small cell lung cancer patients

 ## Introduction
 Histopathology aims to identify tumor cells, cancer subtypes, and